SRMAX/QTPY-Altair-8800/README.md

 1 - Small screw or bolt to attach top to case

 3D Models:
-The modified 3D Models in 3mf format for printing case can be found ing the models directory.
+The modified 3D Models in 3mf format for printing case can be found in the models directory.
 Sincere thanks to Rabbit Engineering for providing such a great starting point for my project.

 Software: